You want smart political talk without the meltdowns?

 There was none of that.

-And Strzok says that was her job.
+And Strzz says that was her job.

 What the hell did she talk about?

-Winning huge.
+Winning huge?

 They're mocking the candidate.

-Um then she goes on to say, lots of my husband is great, but no description to back it up.
+Then she goes on to say, lots of my husband is great, but no description to back it up.

 No way, she says.